Evit08/BetterHitboxTrail/about.md

 All popup settings take effect immediately, even while paused.

+Automatically displays hitbox trails when **Show Hitbox** is enabled in other mod menus (QOLMod, MegaHack, Eclipse).

 ## Notes

-Please turn off any built-in Hitbox Trail feature in other mods (QOLMod, MegaHack, Eclipse) to prevent overlap.
+Please turn off any built-in **Hitbox Trail** feature in other mod menus to prevent overlap.

 If you also use MegaHack, turn off **Player** under MegaHack's Show Hitboxes sub-settings.